 Ease of Use (15% weighting)

-Review Editor Aaron Rice started his working career in a pizza shop, so it is only fitting that he now comes full circle to test pizza ovens.
+Senior Review Editor Aaron Rice started his working career in a pizza shop, so it is only fitting that he now comes full circle to test pizza ovens.
 Having worked in and around kitchens for over a decade, Aaron has held an array of jobs in the industry — from working on the line for a James Beard-nominated chef to growing and co-managing the market garden at a fine-dining restaurant with his wife.
 Jill Rice became enthralled with wood-fired ovens after organizing a bread and pizza workshop while working at the Dartmouth College organic farm.
 Since then, she has baked pizza in everything from Dutch ovens over a coal fire while leading outdoor education trips in Alaska to slinging personal pies from a homebuilt backyard cob oven in New Mexico.
-As professional gardeners and avid home chefs, this culinary couple brings their own flair and rich experiences to this review, all in the pursuit of making good food more accessible for everyone to cook at home.
+As professional gardeners and avid home chefs, this culinary couple brings their own flair and rich experiences to this review, all in the pursuit of making good food a bit easier for everyone to cook at home.

 Analysis and Test Results

 Before discussing the test results, it is essential to mention that the ovens included in this review are the most popular options on the market.
 By focusing on only the best products, our side-by-side testing can tease out subtle details that otherwise would not be obvious before you purchase and try it out for yourself.
-Since we base our testing process on direct comparison, a low score does not mean that it is a bad product; it only means that it scored poorly relative to the other products in the review.
+Since we base our testing process on direct comparison, a low score does not mean it is a bad product; it only means that it scored poorly relative to the other products in the review.
 A combination of standardized, "laboratory"-style tests and homegrown experience allows us to deliver a more thorough review.
-The ultimate goal is always to better inform your purchase decisions.
+The ultimate goal is always to inform your purchase decisions better.

-The Ooni Koda 12 costs slightly more than the BakerStone oven, but it is so much more portable –- you could actually take it to the park for a pizza picnic.
-If you are intrigued by the idea of cooking with a wood-fired oven, the Bertello Outdoor is a more affordable multi-fuel option.
-And finally, although the NerdChef Steel Stone doesn't have the same allure as a dedicated pizza oven and largely depends on the capacity of an already existing range oven, it does offer an intriguing alternative at a much lower price point.
+The Ooni Koda 12 costs slightly more than the BakerStone oven, but it is so much more portable — you could actually take it to the park for a pizza picnic.
+If you are intrigued by cooking with a wood-fired oven, the Ooni Karu 12G is the best multi-fuel option we've tested to date.
+Finally, although the NerdChef Steel Stone doesn't have the same allure as a dedicated pizza oven and largely depends on the capacity of an existing range oven, it offers an intriguing alternative at a much lower price point.

 Cooking Performance

-If you plan to invest in this specialty appliance — and these ovens are pricey — you want to be sure that it will excel in its singular task: making pizza.
+If you plan to invest in this specialty appliance — and these ovens are pricey — you want to be sure it will excel in its singular task: making pizza.
 While versatility is a nice bonus (residual heat makes some ovens great for baking), we focus on the attributes of an oven that will allow you to make superb slices.
 The most popular models mimic traditional Neapolitan-style pizza ovens.
 As a result, temperature and time are the two critical components to churning out first-rate pizzas.

-We will tackle temperature in more detail in the following section, so for now, we will focus on average cook time.
-This evaluation consists of preheating, baking, and reheating time, all of which determine how quickly you can turn out pizza after pizza with these relatively tiny ovens.
+We will tackle temperature in more detail in the following section, so for now, we will focus on average cooking time.
+This evaluation consists of preheating, baking, and reheating time, all determining how quickly you can turn out pizza after pizza with these relatively tiny ovens.
 Insulation is the most critical factor since these ovens can quickly build and hold onto that essential heat.
-The BakerStone Original, Breville Pizzaiolo, Ooni Koda 12, and Ooni Karu 12 are some of the most insulated ovens we tested.
-However, none of them come close to either the Gozney Roccbox or the Solo Stove Pi, two ovens that offer an exceptional experience thanks to their uber-insulated design.
+The BakerStone Original, Breville Pizzaiolo, and Ooni Koda 12, Karu 12, and Karu 12G are some of the most insulated ovens we tested.
+However, none come close to the Gozney Roccbox or the Solo Stove Pi, two ovens that offer an exceptional experience thanks to their uber-insulated design.

 Every pizza lover has a particular style they claim to be best, and speed isn't always a factor.
 In fact, many pizzas require longer bake times to achieve the qualities of their signature style.
 The Breville Pizzaiolo is the only oven we tested that offers presets for four distinct styles of pizza, including Neapolitan, thin & crispy Tavern-style, New York, and Chicago-style Deep Dish.
 Regardless of your taste preferences, we can all agree that it only takes one bite to tell whether or not you're about to enjoy a good slice of pizza.